About Sra. Lawton

-I am so excited to begin year three of the Passport to Spanish or FLES, Foreign Language Elementary Spanish, Program at University Park Elementary.
-As a child, I attended University Park Elementary, McCulloch Middle School, and graduated from Highland Park High School.
+I am so excited to begin year four of the Passport to Spanish Program!
+I attended University Park Elementary, McCulloch Middle School, and graduated from Highland Park High School.
 My love of Spanish began in fifth grade right here at UP.
 After attending Texas Tech University for two years, I transferred to SMU, Southern Methodist University.
-In 1996, I graduated with a Bachelor of Arts in Spanish from SMU.
 While at SMU, I participated in the SMU-in-Mexico summer language program twice.
 Under the direction of SMU, I lived with a local host family and studied at the Universidad Veracruzana in the capital city of Xalapa in the state of Veracruz.
-After college I lived in Madrid, Spain to improve my Spanish language skills.
+This experience peaked my interest in Spanish, and I changed my major to Spanish.
+After graduating with a Bachelors of Arts in Spanish, I lived in Madrid, Spain to improve my Spanish language skills.

 In my free time, I enjoy being with family, friends, and my husband Howard.
 Howard is from Yorkshire, England, so we look forward to visiting family there.
 Howard and I spend a lot of time with our dog, Miller.
 I love speaking Spanish right here in Dallas every chance I get and cannot wait to engage my students in fun, dynamic Spanish lessons!